Reinventing Capitalism in the Age of Big Data

 By Viktor Mayer-Schonberger and Thomas Ramge

-A provocative look at how data is reinventing markets and, in so doing, is ushering in an era where the firm is no longer predominant
+A provocative look at how data is reinventing the market: where big firms will no longer be dominant.

 Markets have long been acknowledged to be a superior mechanism for managing resources but until the advent of big data, they largely functioned better in theory than in practice.
 Now, as ideal markets are within reach because of vastly greater access to information, we are on the verge of a major disruption.
 As data becomes a more valuable asset than cash, the rules for surviving and thriving are changing.